dresdner353/jbhasd/QUICKSTART.md

 The rendered web page also uses a timed background refresh that refreshes the page seamlessly every 10 seconds.
 It uses the same jquery javascript approach to this so content just updates itself with no old-style page reload.

-If devices change their own state by means of physical button pushes, they will issue push messages to the webserver.
-That's achieved by the probe stage where the webserver gave the device an IP and port to use for push notifications.
-When the device issues the push, it merely gives its device name and the webserver then looks that up in the register and performs an immediate fetch of the JSON URL, updating the internal register.
-This will be reworked a bit more eventually to use long polling on the client web side and have instant dashboard updates based on these push requests.